 All but two of the nurse casualties in the Spanish American War were the result of the harsh conditions of war and Typhoid.

 World War I: 400+

 Though some nurses did see action closer to the front, nearly all American nursing deaths in WWI occurred due to the Spanish Flu.

 The first American war to regularly see female nurses near the front line.
 16 died as the direct result of enemy action.

 Most military nursing deaths in Korea occurred due to plane crashes.

 Vietnam War: 8

 Most nurses died in helicopter crashes.

 Sidenote: New medivac capabilities resulted in less than 2% of the injured dying as a result to their wounds.

-Military nurses face the worst of hardships in terms of observing other cultures in chaos, wounded and dead servicemen, high stress work, and actual physical threats from enemy combatants.
+Military nurses face the worst of hardships in terms of observing other cultures in chaos, wounded and dead servicemen, high-stress work, and actual physical threats from enemy combatants.
 Nursing is critical to modern war.
-And requires a unique bravery that only some can provide.
+And requires unique bravery that only some can provide.
 We salute military nurses!